 Leased Equipment: What You Need to Do First

 If a lien search is not done to find the leasing company and the seller does not disclose the lease or pay off the lease, that leasing company will come to you, just like any other finance company… because the lien follows the machine.
-Make sure when you ask if there are liens to also ask if the machine is leased.
-Then request a lien search to verify.
+Except they have a larger option of just picking up the equipment and not giving the option of buying it (again!) from the leasing company.